 No advertisement or sale would distract you.
 You’d be focused and motivated to stay on your budget.
 You would always find the best price and quality.

-And at home you would have a dedicated place already looked for for the things you bought and some of your old things (which used their purpose) would go out the door.
+And at home you would have a dedicated place already looked for for the things you bought and some of your old things (which used their

 And you and your things would live happily ever after.